 The body positive movement is a great step towards helping people to love their bodies regardless of size or shape.
 But as helpful and positive as it is are we still allowing external factors to dictate how feel about ourselves?

-It may be the case that the fashion industry is starting to appreciate diversity.
-And this is without doubt a hugely positive development that will certainly help more people to feel accepted in society.
+It may be the case that the fashion industry is starting to appreciate diversity, and encourage the acceptance of fat bodies.
 But regardless of how ‘fashionable’ any body type is, insecurities can materialise as a result of many different experiences.
-And what I’ve come to understand through my own journey is that self-acceptance is the key to confidence and contentment.
+What I’ve come to understand through my own journey is that self-acceptance is the key to confidence and contentment.
 Without finding validation and love inside of ourselves the respect we deserve from society will always be something that we’re fighting for.
-In the words of Gertrude Keazor — one of the wisest women I have had the pleasure of meeting in my adult life — ‘As we embody from within, so the outside world will adjust.’
+In the words of Gertrude Keazor – one of the wisest women I’ve had the pleasure of meeting in my adult life – ‘As we embody from within, so the outside world will adjust.’

 To leave a comment, please visit my Facebook page and do so there.